Transport in Bulgaria: Road transport

 Long-term plans call for upgrading higher-quality roads and integrating the road system into the European grid.
-The focus is on improving road connectors with the neighbouring countries and domestic connections linking Sofia, Plovdiv, Burgas and Varna.
+The focus is on improving road connectors with the neighbouring countries and domestic connections linking major cities, such as Sofia, Plovdiv, Burgas, Varna and Ruse.
 Bulgaria has delayed building some key highway connections since the 1990s, but European Union membership is a strong incentive for completion.
 A 114-kilometer link between eastern Bulgaria and the Turkish border is scheduled for completion in 2013.
 As of 2004, two international highways passed through Bulgaria, and a major highway ran from Sofia to the Black Sea coast.
 Proposed international corridors would pass from north to south, from Vidin to the border with Greece and from Ruse to the border with Greece, and west to east, from Serbia through Sofia to Burgas, Varna, and Edirne (Turkey).
 The Vidin-Calafat bridge was completed in 2013, relieving road and railroad traffic to Romania.